ballista-compute/ballista/benchmarks/tpch/README.md

 # TPC-H Benchmarks

+TPC-H is an industry standard benchmark for testing databases and query engines.
+A command-line tool is available that can generate the raw test data at any given scale factor (scale factor refers to the amount of data to be generated).

 ## Generating Test Data

 TPC-H data can be generated using the `tpch-gen.sh` script, which creates a Docker image containing the TPC-DS data